prof3ssorSt3v3/mad9011/docs/modules/week11/css.md

 }
 ```

 - The `transition-property` sets which CSS properties will be transitioned.
+E.g. color, width, height

 ```css
 /* Affects all properties, all is the default. */